marytts/marytts-wiki/Eclipse.md

 Sometimes it just works better to have independent control over the cloning process.
 You could use any tool you want to clone the MaryTTS source code repository from GitHub.

-If you would like to do it in Eclipse, here's how:
+If you prefer to do it in Eclipse, here's how:

 #### Clone with EGit ####